 We just secured another PCI-DSS deal today, and once the customary celebration has died down, we will set aside time to start planning for the project.
-PKF works with our QSA (Qualified Security Assessor) partner, Control Case, to ensure that our clients get the best consultation and services possible, and to almost guarantee a certification in PCI-DSS.
+For this project, PKF works with our QSA (Qualified Security Assessor) vendor, Control Case, to ensure that our clients get the best consultation and services possible, and to almost guarantee a certification in PCI-DSS.
 I say almost guarantee, because there are no such thing as 100% in this world.
 For instance, what if a meteor crashes on earth just as the PCI-DSS audit was about to start?
 Sure, we’ll all go the way of the dinosaurs, but was our client certified?
 No!

 Anyway, jokes aside, we’re gearing up for the new year, with PCI-DSS, some ISO27001 and our normal COBIT assurances in the pipeline.
 The reason why we focus so much on these 3 standards and framework (COBIT is NOT a standard!) is because they are inter-related.
 ISACA and other groups have mapped all three to each other in a sort of matrix fashion, so that sitting down with a PCI-DSS guy and talking about the 12 requirements, you inherently can map COBIT controls on those 12 requirements, and hey, presto, to the 11 domains of ISO27001.
 PCI-DSS can be mapped against ISO27001 as well, especially to the holy Annex A controls of the ISO standard.
 The fact is, anyone that has ISO 27001 experience will be interlaced with PCI-DSS and COBIT as well.
 They are all siblings of the same mother, IT governance and audit.